 UK Stocks-Factors to watch on July 22

-Britain's FTSE 100 .FTSE index is seen opening 1 point lower at 6,268 on Wednesday, according to financial bookmakers.
+Britain's FTSE 100 .FTSE index is seen opening 1 point lower at 6,268 on Wednesday, according to financial bookmakers, with futures FFIc1 down 0.2% ahead of cash markets open.

-* UNIVERSITY OF OXFORD: The University of Oxford's possible COVID-19 vaccine could be rolled out by the end of the year but there is no certainty, the lead developer of the vaccine said on Tuesday.

-* SHELL: Italian prosecutors have asked for oil majors Eni ENI.MI and Shell RDSa.L to be fined and some of their present and former executives, including Eni CEO Claudio Descalzi, to be jailed in a long-running trial over alleged corruption in Nigeria.

-* RBS: Royal Bank of Scotland RBS.L has hired climate change expert Nicholas Stern to help shape its sustainability strategy as the state-backed lender prepares to rebrand as NatWest Group.
+* ANTOFAGASTA: Chilean miner Antofagasta ANTO.L maintained its copper production and cost targets for the year as it reported lower second-quarter output.

+* KINGFISHER: Home improvement retailer Kingfisher KGF.L forecast first half underlying profit ahead of last year after strong second quarter trading.

+* MELROSE: Turnaround specialist Melrose Industries MRON.L signalled it could lay off an unspecified number of employees as the company trims costs to cope with the coronavirus-led downturn.

+* AVIATION: Britain is working on additional measures to help an aviation sector battered by the COVID-19 pandemic, Transport Secretary Grant Shapps said.

-* OIL: Oil prices fell on Wednesday as industry data showed a bigger-than-expected inventory build in the United States where coronavirus cases continue to climb, potentially further denting demand in the world's biggest oil consumer.
+* OIL: Oil prices fell as industry data showed a bigger-than-expected inventory build in the United States, where climbing coronavirus cases may further dent fuel demand in the world's biggest oil consumer.

 * GOLD: Gold jumped more than 1% on Wednesday to its highest in nearly nine years, driven by a weaker dollar and as expectations of more stimulus to resuscitate pandemic-hit economies lifted the metal's appeal as an inflation-hedge.